-Professor Mark Coeckelbergh is the Honorary AI Philosophy Advisor, and a Fellow (Hon) of the United Sigma Intelligence Association.
+Prof. Mark Coeckelbergh is the Honorary / Advisory Fellow Philosophy of the United Sigma Intelligence Association (USIA).

 Mark Coeckelbergh (Ph.D., University of Birmingham) is Professor of Philosophy of Media and Technology at the Department of Philosophy, University of Vienna since 2015.
 Previously he was Professor of Technology and Social Responsibility at the Centre for Computing and Social Responsibility, De Montfort University, UK.
 He is an expert in ethics of technology, in particular ethics of AI and robotics.